 Cannon Air Force Base, Clovis, NM.

 The 27th Special Operations Wing at Cannon has over a dozen squadrons utilizing multiple types of military aircraft.
-Their fleet includes surveillance craft – MQ-1 Predators, MQ-Reaper, and U-128,the rescue craft CV-22 Osprey, and large transport planes such as C-130s and a C-146.
-It is unknown whether Cannon utilizes military airspace over the Gila.
+Their fleet includes surveillance craft, such as the MQ-1 Predators, MQ-Reaper, and U-128; the rescue craft CV-22 Osprey, and large aircraft such as C-130s and a C-146.

 Fort Bliss Army Base, El Paso, TX.